Zulfikar Ghose

-Introduction
+Biography

 Born in Sialkot, Punjab, in British India before Independence and Partition, Ghose grew up as a Muslim.
 His father, Khwaja Mohammed Ghose, was a businessman.
 In 1942, during the Second World War, the family moved to Bombay (now Mumbai).
 After the partition of Undivided India into Pakistan and India, Ghose and his family emigrated to England.
 He graduated from Keele University in 1959, going on to teach at Ealing Mead School in London.

 He became a close friend of Anthony Smith, and of British experimental writer B. S. Johnson, with whom he collaborated on several projects.
 The three writers met when they served as joint editors of an annual anthology of student poets called Universities' Poetry.
 Ghose also met English poet Ted Hughes and his wife, the American poet and novelist Sylvia Plath, and American author Janet Burroway, with whom he occasionally collaborated.
 While teaching and writing in London from 1963 to 1969, Ghose also freelanced as a sports journalist, reporting on cricket and hockey for The Observer newspaper.
 Two collections of his poetry were published, The Loss of India (1964) and Jets From Orange (1967), as were an autobiography called Confessions of a Native-Alien (1965) and his first two novels, The Contradictions (1966) and The Murder of Aziz Khan (1969).
 The Contradictions explores differences between Western and Eastern attitudes and ways of life.
 In The Murder of Aziz Khan (1967), his second novel, a small farmer tries to save his traditional land from greedy developers.

 In 1964, Ghose married Helena de la Fontaine, an artist from Brazil (a country he later used as the setting for six of his novels).
 He moved from London to the United States in 1969 to teach at the University of Texas in Austin, where he taught English literature and creative writing until his retirement as professor emeritus in 2007.
 Ghose became a U.S. citizen in 2004.